Series: The Strain TV Series

-A plane lands at John F. Kennedy International Airport with lights off and doors sealed.
+A plane lands at John F. Kennedy International Airport with its lights turned off and its doors sealed.
 Epidemiologist Dr. Ephraim Goodweather (Corey Stoll) and his team are sent to investigate.
-On board they find two hundred corpses and four survivors.
+Once on board, they discover two hundred corpses and four survivors.
 The situation deteriorates when the bodies begin disappearing from morgues.
-Goodweather and a small group of helpers find themselves battling to protect not only their own loved ones, but the entire city, from an ancient threat to humanity.
+Goodweather and a small group of allies find themselves battling to protect not only their own loved ones, but the entire city, from an ancient threat to humanity.

 The show includes examples of:

 - Adaptation Expansion: Jim Kent, a fairly minor character from the books is played by Sean Astin and given a wife.
 He's still The Mole and he still gets killed.